Cook - Ewell House

 Matson and Ruth Ewell

-The Ewells: Matson Glenn Ewell (1923 - 2016) and Ruth Ewell give tirelessly of themselves to preserve the history of Fairport.
+The Ewells: Matson Glenn Ewell (1923 - 2016) and Ruth Dorothy Kircher Ewell (1925 - 2017) gave tirelessly of themselves to preserve the history of Fairport.
 They were recognized as Citizens of the Year in 1999 for their contributions to the village.
 Quoting the Perinton Historical Society website: "Matson, along with other Society members, were instrumental in the negotiations to move the Society...to the former Fairport Public Library on Perrin Street."
 Matson's love and care of this building was to continue for the next 27 years.
 He served as President of the Society from 1977 to 1979 and was on the Board of Trustees from 1980 to 1989.
 Even after his term expired, Matson continued to attend Board Meetings as Director of the Museum.

 Ruth Ewell was Corresponding Secretary on the Executive Committee of the Perinton Historical Society from 1977 to 1983 and from 1991 to 1994.
 She was editor of the Society newsletter, the Historagram.
 Her articles and columns chronicled the history and architecture of the area for 20 years.
-Both Matson and Ruth are members of the Society and Ruth is an honorary member of the Fairport Historical Club.
+Both Matson and Ruth were members of the Society and Ruth was an honorary member of the Fairport Historical Club.

-Their dream is to have the name, Fullam's Basin, become more recognized in the history of Fairport.
+Their dream was to have the name, Fullam's Basin, become more recognized in the history of Fairport.
 In the early canal days, the area had taverns, a grocery and homes.
 This hamlet became a less important center after the railroad came through the village of Fairport.
 The historic designation of 182 West Church Street will help preserve the memory of Fullam's Basin.